ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 ### Using a Mock Store

-The `provideMockStore()` method registers providers that allow you to mock out the `Store` for testing functionality that has a dependency on `Store` without setting up reducers.
+The `provideMockStore()` function registers providers that allow you to mock out the `Store` for testing functionality that has a dependency on `Store` without setting up reducers.
 You can write tests validating behaviors corresponding to the specific state snapshot easily.

 <div class="alert is-helpful">